 FROM: Honorable Ms. Darlene H. Young -BIG National President

-- The National Organization of Blacks In Government (BIG) is sponsoring the Science, Technology, Engineering and Mathematics-Student Competition (STEM-SC), which was formerly the Information Superhighway Student Competition (ISSC).
-The ISSC competition was expanded to promote science, engineering, and technology at the local and national level.
-This year’s competition will continue to focus on computer technology; specifically building a functional website.
-The official theme is: “Exploring the Capability of Robotic Engineering.”
+- The National Organization of Blacks In Government (BIG) is sponsoring the Science, Technology, Engineering and Mathematics-Student Competition (STEM-SC).
+The official theme is: “Exploring the Capability of Robotics Engineering.”
 The competition provides high school students with the chance to develop computer skills and demonstrate their expertise and creativity using the computer technology.
 It targets 9th – 12th Grade students to compete for scholarships and awards.

 - The computer competition allows chapters and regional councils to make a positive contribution in their community, thus increasing visibility.
 This provides an avenue for chapter and regional council members to participate in a worthwhile and increasing the chapter’s/council’s ability to recruit and retain members.

-- The computer competition will occur at the BIG National Training Institute on July 31, 2014.
+- The computer competition will occur at the BIG National Training Institute.
 First place winners from the chapter competitions compete at the regional level.
 Regional Councils’ computer competition winners compete in the national contest.
 The national awards are: (a) First Place – Plaque and $1000, (b) Second Place – Plaque and $600, and (c) Third Place – Plaque and $400.

-- If you have any questions concerning the computer competition, please forward them via email to email@example.com.
+If you have any questions concerning the STEM competition, please forward them via email to email@example.com.
 Thanks in advance.

 cc: National Board of Directors, National Executive Committee, Regional Council Presidents